-Assembly bye-poll results: Counting of votes to begin at 8 am
+Bye-poll results: Priyanka Gandhi Vadra leads from Wayanad

 Lok Sabha bye-elections

-In Kerala, Congress General Secretary Priyanka Gandhi Vadra made her electoral debut by contesting from the Wayanad Lok Sabha seat.
+In Kerala, Vadra made her electoral debut by contesting from the Wayanad Lok Sabha seat.

 Congress leader Rahul Gandhi won from both Uttar Pradesh’s Rae Bareli and Wayanad in the 2024 Lok Sabha elections.
 However, he could only retain one of the seats according to the provisions of the Representation of People Act.

-Vadra contested against the Bharatiya Janata Party’s Navya Haridas and the Communist Party of India candidate Sathyan Mokeri.
+Vadra contested against the Bharatiya Janata Party’s Navya Haridas and Mokeri.

 Voter turnout during the bye-polls in Wayanad was 64.72%, which was a drop of 9.15 percentage points from the Lok Sabha elections earlier this year.
 This was the lowest turnout in the constituency since its formation in 2009, The Hindu reported.